-OverviewThimble Peak is located above the Kirkwood Ski Area in California.
-It is an interesting peak, adorned with rocky spires, and stands out among its neighbors in the area.
+OverviewThimble Peak is located above the Kirkwood Ski Area in Alpine California near Carson Pass.
+Thimble Peak is adorned with rocky spires and stands out among its neighbors in the area.
 The summit area provides several opportunities for rock climbing with various degrees of difficulty.
 The primary approach is from the north, and involves mostly pleasant hiking.

 Though not as popular as its neighbor to the north Thunder Mountain 9410', Thimble Peak does see hikers eager for some extra mileage.

 The true summit is a rocky spire that involves difficult exposed class 3 climbing.
 Views from the summit area are tremendous, with the Sierra Nevada encircling the peak, mostly on the north, south, and east sides.
 The mountains get lower further west.

 Thimble Peak sees plenty of snow, especially on its east side, where the Kirkwood Ski area enjoys a long ski season, typically ending in May.
 The best time to hike Thimble Peak is probably early July through mid-October.

 Getting ThereReaching the lofty summit of Thimble Peak typically requires approaching from the north.
 The best route to the summit is from the Thunder Mountain Trailhead or the Horse Canyon trail, which approach from the northwest side of the peak.
 There are several options to approach from trailheads to the northeast, such as Caples Lake or Woods Lake.
 These approach Thimble Peak via the southeast side.
 This side is very rugged, and at the easiest requires difficult class 3 climbing.